 PEA consultants

-Over the years I have worked in different consulting roles; as an independent; as a member of a large consulting team; and as owner’s representative managing consultants.
-I have learned that there is an industry role for both the independent consultant and larger consulting firms.
+Over the past few years I have worked in different consulting roles; as an independent consultant; as a member of a large consulting team; and as owner’s representative managing consultants.
+I have learned that there is a role for both the independent consultant and larger consulting firms.
 Read on for more in this self-serving article.

 Independents have a role

 A previous blog (“9.
-Large Consulting Firms or Small Firms – Any Difference?”) discusses where I feel the large and small consultants fit into the overall picture.
-Large technical teams are required where there are broader scopes of work, significant effort levels, and multiple skills sets are needed.
+Large Consulting Firms or Small Firms – Any Difference?”) discusses where large and small consultants fit into the overall picture.
+Large technical teams are required where there are broader scopes of work, significant effort levels, and where multiple skills sets are needed.

-Independent consultants can differentiate themselves from large firms in several ways.
+Independent consultants will differentiate themselves from large engineering firms in several ways.

-• They don’t bring a lot of extra personnel onto the job.
-They focus only on what is needed and can usually draw in other expertise when needed.
+• They don’t bring a lot of extra personnel onto a job.
+They focus only on what is needed and can draw in other expertise when needed.

 • They can provide unbiased advice.
 Larger firm sometimes have business development conflicts.
 The independent consultant does not have the motivation to win a feasibility study or EPCM contract.

-• One can develop a long term working relationship with independent consultants.
+• A company can develop a long term working relationship with an independent consultant.
 Everyone gets familiar with each other’s objectives and goals.
-Large engineering firms can be revolving doors.
+Large engineering firms can be revolving doors with people moving on to other firms.

 • Independents can work efficiently at a pace of their own choosing.
-This possibly results in lower costs and faster deliveries.
-I know of many independent consultants that will work evenings and weekends to meet deliverable targets.
+This can result in lower costs and faster deliverables.
+I know many independent consultants will work evenings and weekends to meet client targets.

 • Independents can provide long term stability since they won’t have any employee turnover.
 Personally I was involved for over 15 years with a mining operating in Suriname.
-The expat staff at the mine site had significant turnover.
+The expat staff at the mine site experienced significant turnover.
 This was partly due to them being promised personal development relocations.
-I ended up being the only constant.
-I knew the history, why things were done they way they were.
-I even had copies of study reports they could no longer find in their files.
-I knew what was done previously, thereby avoiding re-inventing the wheel each time there was a new technical manager.
+I ended up being the only constant for the mine site.
+I knew the history and why things were done they way they were.
+I even had copies of old study reports they could no longer find in their files on site.
+I knew what was done previously, thereby avoiding re-inventing the wheel each time there was a new technical manager was brought in.

 A point of discussion is whether the independent consultants should receive stock option compensation.
 I have worked under both situations.

-One advantage of awarding stock options is the consultant may become more beholden to the project.
+One advantage of awarding stock options is that the consultant may become more beholden to the project.
 They feel it is their project too, rather than simply acting as an adviser.
+They may have a longer term interest in being involved with the project and the company.

 I feel that awarding stock options is a good way to foster long term commitment from the consultant.
 It can be easier for them to walk away without any such inducement.